tazama-lf/frms-coe-startup-lib/README.md

 ### Configuration Files

-The library supports configuration through `.env` files or other configuration file formats.
+The library supports configuration through [`.env`](.env.template.nats) files or other configuration file formats.
 These files can be used to set environment variables and other settings.

-### Message Broker Configuration

-The message broker (NATS or JetStream) configuration is determined by the `STARTUP_TYPE` and related environment variables.
-The configuration includes details such as server URL, stream names, and acknowledgment policies.

 ### Logging Configuration